czuger/dungeon_gen/README.md

 Finally the script only modify a bitmap into the out directory.
 In order to see the move you have to watch the bitmap with a viewing tool like Risretto.

 The biggest problem was to put the bitmap from linux to the campain/pic directory.
 I used samba + a script which is not really comfortable.
-A best solution would have to play under linux.
+A best solution would have been to play under linux.

 ## Setup and run